 So which one is it?
 Do you exercise for good health, or be wary of getting injured from said exercise?

 Since we understand the long list of questions and the confusion that can come from a diagnosis, we’re here to help.
-In this blog, we provide an overview of what is commonly known as Golfer’s Elbow and what you can do to treat it and to prevent it from recurring.
+This blog provides an overview of what is commonly known as Golfer’s Elbow and what you can do to treat it and prevent it from recurring.

 What is Golfer’s Elbow?